trifectatechfoundation/trifectatech-website/content/blog/zlib-rs stable API.md

 +++

 Since the first release in April 2024, zlib-rs has come a long way.
 It has seen major adoption over the last year, and, we're proud to say, is now feature complete.
-We've released zlib-rs version 0.6, the first version with [a stable and complete API](https://docs.rs/zlib-rs/0.6.0/zlib_rs/).
+We've released zlib-rs 0.6, the first version with [a stable and complete API](https://docs.rs/zlib-rs/0.6.0/zlib_rs/).

-Features are nice, but seeing adoption grow is the cherry on the cake.
-Zlib-rs recently crossed 30M downloads, of which 25M+ were in the last year, and is on track to become the default implementation in `flate2`.

-This blog post is a quick round-up of the latest release, 0.6.0.
-The full release notes are [here](https://github.com/trifectatechfoundation/zlib-rs/releases/tag/v0.6.0)

 <!-- more -->

+With this milestone, we now fully deliver on the promise of our [Data compression initiative](/initiatives/data-compression): real alternatives to C/C++ counterparts that reduce attack surface through memory safety and provide on-par performance.

+Features and promises are nice, but seeing adoption grow is the cherry on the cake: zlib-rs recently crossed 30M downloads, 25M+ in the last year, and is on track to become the default implementation in `flate2`, which is expected to further boost usage.

+This blog post is a quick round-up of the latest release, 0.6.
+The full release notes are [here](https://github.com/trifectatechfoundation/zlib-rs/releases/tag/v0.6.0).

 ## Stable API